 - Refillable water bottle that the children can take out with them throughout the day (we supply drinking water for them to fill their bottles).

-- Where swimming is available swimming kit ( including a towel), every day in case swimming is timetabled for your child.
+- Where swimming is available, bring swimming kit (including a towel) every day in case swimming is timetabled for your child.
 We will supply all swimming aids, (armbands and floats), however if your child has specific swimming aids that they are used to they are welcome to bring those with them – clearly marked with their name.

 - Please also pack sun cream for your child, preferably applying it before they arrive on Camp, although we cannot apply sun cream directly to your child, we will remind them throughout the day to re-apply.
 We also recommend bringing a cap or sunhat during hot weather.